mrcook/manic-miner/README.md

 As the game is playable most things work as expected and there are not actually that many bugs.
 Therefore it's easier to list the things that don't work:

-- Sound: although there is sound, it is pretty awful!
+- Sound.
-- No joystick support.
+- Joystick support.
-- Conveyor belts: it's possible to reverse walking direction.
+- Conveyor belts: it's possible to reverse the walking direction.
 - GFX glitches: Willy picks up pixels from nearby baddies.
 - Game Over screen needs some work.
 - Performance: it's not the most performant code at the moment.